Amazon Experience Centers will showcase Alexa in the ultimate smart homes

 What better way to entice would-be customers with your smart home concepts than to launch model homes that demonstrate all your new-fangled gadgetry?
 There is no better way, and that’s exactly why Amazon is opening a lineup of Amazon Experience Centers for the public.

-Created in conjunction with real estate giant Lennar, Amazon’s first batch of Experience Centers are now open in a range of locations across the U.S., including in San Francisco, Seattle, Washington DC, Atlanta, Dallas, Los Angeles, Miami, and Orlando, with more scheduled to open soon.
+Created in conjunction with real estate giant Lennar, Amazon’s first Experience Centers are now open in a range of locations across the U.S., including San Francisco, Seattle, Washington DC, Atlanta, Dallas, Los Angeles, Miami, and Orlando, with more scheduled to open soon.

-In a nutshell, the smart home setups feature Amazon’s own Echo devices, its physical Dash replenishment buttons, Ring video doorbells, and Fire TVs alongside smart home products from third parties that include lighting, locks, shades, thermostats, sprinklers, and more.
-The idea behind these new locations is to showcase just how Amazon’s Alexa assistant can integrate with all manner of domestic products and appliances to make your life that little bit easier.
+In a nutshell, the smart home setups feature Amazon’s own Echo devices and its physical Dash replenishment buttons, Ring video doorbells, and Fire TVs, alongside smart home products from third parties that include lighting, locks, shades, thermostats, sprinklers, and more.
+The idea behind these new locations is to showcase how Amazon’s Alexa assistant can integrate with all manner of domestic products and appliances to make your life just that little bit easier.

-Feeding into this, Amazon is also offering a service whereby you can “recreate” the experience in your own home, allowing you to schedule an in-home visit to guide you through everything you need to know in order to drag your house out of the 20th century and into the future.
+Feeding into this, Amazon is also offering a service that lets you “recreate” the experience in your own home, allowing you to schedule an in-home visit to guide you through everything you need to know in order to drag your house out of the 20th century and into the future.

 Selling